 1. Narl.
 Chair – Carl Durkow

 Inspiring the opposite idea of Montessori philosophy, Narl Chair is deliberately designed for not coming down the earth by Carl Durkow.
-It gives a chance to the adult to feel as a child again.
-So that adults can turn back their childhood just sitting the chair and enjoy time.
-Another interesting fact is that the chair is also a rocking chair all round!
+It gives a chance to the adult to feel like a child again.
+So that adults can turn back their childhood just sitting in the chair and enjoy the time.
+Another interesting fact is that the chair is also a rocking chair all around!
 Another reason to feel childish and joyful!

 2. Morpheus – Sabrina Möllers

-2018 Core77 Design Awards winner Morpheus show the limitlessness of sculptural furniture with numerous utilization choices: A ladder, coffee table for two, shelf, bar… The only limit is your imagination.
-Firstly it was designed only as a sculpture however ideas went further, therefore, Morpheus is designed based on changeability of future, flexibility in life and adaptability for every need and occasion.
+2018 Core77 Design Awards winner Morpheus shows the limitlessness of sculptural furniture with numerous utilization choices: A ladder, coffee table for two, shelf, bar… The only limit is your imagination.
+Firstly it was designed only as a sculpture however ideas went further, therefore, Morpheus is designed based on the changeability of the future, flexibility in life and adaptability for every need and occasion.

 5. The Balenciaga Sofa – Harry Nuriev and Balenciaga

 Designer and architecture Harry Nuriev collaborated with Balenciaga in Design Miami 2019 for creating this vinyl coach stuffed with discarded clothes of Balenciaga.
 The idea behind the sofa is to promote “environmentally conscious design”.
 The collaboration also encourages the other brands to think and act environmentally.
-The clothes stuffed in it is mostly damaged, not selling or out of date for the brand.
-The vinyl and transparent covering enables to see the used clothes as well as displays the riot of colours.
+The clothes stuffed in it are mostly damaged, not selling, or out of date for the brand.
+The vinyl and transparent covering enable to see the used clothes as well as displays the riot of colors.